revng/revng/docs/BuildSystem.rst

 GCC
 ===

-The `revamb` build system will try to automatically detect toolchains to compile code for the supported architectures.
-The toolchains are required to correctly run the `revamb` test suite.
+The `revng` build system will try to automatically detect toolchains to compile code for the supported architectures.
+The toolchains are required to correctly run the `revng` test suite.

 The autodetction mechanism looks in all the directories in the ``PATH`` environment variable for an executable matching the pattern ``$ARCH*-musl*-gcc``